kejarowe/advanced_lane_lines/README.md

-## Advanced Lane Finding
+## Advanced Lane Lines Project
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-The goals / steps of this project are the following:
+The purpose of this project is to develop a pipeline which can highlight the subject vehicle's lane in the [project_video.mp4](./project_video.mp4) provided as part of this project and generate a new video, which I called [output.mp4](./output.mp4).
+This project is similar to the first lane finding project (Project 1 in the SDC Nanodegree), but notable differences include:

+* Highlighting the entire lane rather than just the left and right lane markers
+* Robut lane detection in areas of changing pavement colors and shadows
+* Calculation and display of lane curvature and vehicle lateral offset

+To implement the pipeline, I took the following steps:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Computed the camera calibration matrix and distortion coefficients using given a set of chessboard images.
 * Apply the distortion correction to the raw image.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Use color transforms and gradients to create a thresholded binary image.
 * Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find lane boundary.
+* Detect left and right lane pixels individually and fit each to 2nd order polynomial.
-* Determine curvature of the lane and vehicle position with respect to center.
+* Use left and right polynomials to determine curvature of the lane and vehicle position with respect to center.
+* If the polynimial fit returns a bad result, use fit from prior frame to improve result
+* Smooth noisy curvature calculations using several frames worth of detections
-* Warp the detected lane boundaries back onto the original image.
+* Warp a polygon which fills the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Print numerical estimation of lane curvature and vehicle position with respect to center in each frame.

----

-The images for camera calibration are stored in the folder called `camera_cal`.
-The images in `test_images` are for testing your pipeline on single frames.
-The video called `project_video.mp4` is the video your pipeline should work well on.  `challenge_video.mp4` is an extra (and optional) challenge for you if you want to test your pipeline.

-If you're feeling ambitious (totally optional though), don't stop there!
-We encourage you to go out and take video of your own, calibrate your camera and show us how you would implement this project from scratch!
+Further details of my pipeline are included in [advanced_lane_lines.ipynb](./advanced_lane_lines.ipynb).
+Although this pipeline is fairly robust, there are aspects that could be improved.
+First, various thresholds are used throughout the pipeline which are handtuned to produce a good result on the [project_video.mp4](./project_video.mp4) input.
+An automated threshold selection method could almost certainly produce (at least slightly) better results.
+Second, tuning the thresholds on a larger dataset would further improve robustness.
+Third, in order to produce a smooth curvature value, several "raw curvature" values are used from past measurements/frames.
+If there is a sudden change in curvature, this method of filtering would lead to a delay in the reported value for "current curvature"